 - ½ cup almond milk or milk of your choice

-- 2 tbsp maple syrup + extra for drizzling (optional)
+- 2 tablespoon maple syrup + extra for drizzling (optional)

-- 1 tsp natural vanilla extract or paste
+- 1 teaspoon natural vanilla extract or paste

 - 2 bananas halved lengthways

-- A smidge of coconut oil (½ tsp approximately)
+- A smidge of coconut oil (½ teaspoon approximately)

-- 2 tbsp smooth peanut butter or almond or other nut butter
+- 2 tablespoon smooth peanut butter or almond or other nut butter

 - Heat a non-stick frypan (skillet) over medium-high heat.
 Add a smidge of coconut oil and the sliced bananas, cut side down.
 Let the bananas caramelise for a few minutes, without moving them, while you're making the porridge.